 [Added 4-24-2001 ATM, Art.
 34]

-Any Special or Annual Town Meeting may be held in a municipality bordering Andover upon a vote of the Board of Selectmen; provided however, that any meeting for the election by ballot of Federal, State or other officers or the determination of other matters that are to be determined by ballot at an election shall be held within the geographic limits of the Town.
+Any Special or Annual Town Meeting may be held in a municipality bordering Andover upon a vote of the Select Board; provided however, that any meeting for the election by ballot of Federal, State or other officers or the determination of other matters that are to be determined by ballot at an election shall be held within the geographic limits of the Town.

 [Added 12-5-2011 STM, Art.
 1]

 All petitions to call a Special Town Meeting or to insert a subject in the Warrant for any Annual or Special Town Meeting shall be submitted on a form meeting the following requirements:

 The subject to be inserted in the Warrant shall be prepared by the petitioner(s) and shall appear on the front page of each petition.
 If space is insufficient the text shall begin on the front page of each petition and be continued on additional pages to be attached to each petition before signatures are gathered.